Lyndan Brewer graduated in 2020 with a distinction in Garden Design.

 As well as working as a garden designer, he continues to paint in his studio and often sees the two disciplines overlap and inform each other.

 Based in Tunbridge Wells, he works across Sussex, Kent, London and the South East. .

-Experience in creating meadows and woodland management
+He has experience in creating meadows and woodland management.

 Planting design portfolio gardens in London, Kent and Sussex.

 Please get in touch whether you want a complete garden overhaul or maybe just your existing borders spruced up with an exciting new design.